Kyle Wright, Founder/Owner

 The premise of this bodywork is to create symmetry among muscle groups by applying effective and consciously applied massage therapy techniques and stretches to the shortened muscles, not necessarily the painful ones.
 This can be achieved by learning and practicing deep-tissue work, the non-painful kind that isolates the cause of the problem rather just massaging the area of complaint.

 While learning at NCSAB, I strongly encourage the use of repetition while learning the hand placements.
 Repetition is extremely beneficial for students; as lessons are repeated, they become imprinted on the memory.
-During classroom “trades,” students build confidence with each practice session.
-We also encourage students to give continuous feedback during trades between the giver and receiver, whether it is in the form of praise, constructive criticism or both.
+During instructor supervised classroom “trades,” students build confidence with each practice session.
+My instructors also encourage students to give continuous feedback during trades between the giver and receiver, whether it is in the form of praise, constructive criticism or both.
 Feedback further allows for academic and spiritual growth while perfecting hands-on delivery skills.

-I encourage students to explore the art and science of clinical massage therapy and structural bodywork and everything it has to offer, as well as to expand their study and practice of massage therapy in general.
+My instructors and I encourage students to explore the art and science of clinical massage therapy and structural bodywork and everything it has to offer, as well as to expand their study and practice of massage therapy in general.
 The focus should not be on so-called alternative methods, but on adjunctive methods.

 Additionally, I recognize that massage therapy can be extremely effective either by itself or as an adjunct to other interventions, such as flexibility and strength training exercises, chiropractic and acupuncture, as well as emotional and spiritual healing.